OCA/stock-logistics-warehouse/stock_reorder_forecast/README.rst

 Known issues / Roadmap
 ======================
-Does not support Multicompany, calculatuion of stats will allways work on cross-company products purchases and pickings.
+* Does not support Multicompany, calculation of stats will allways work on cross-company products purchases and pickings.
 It will only calculate outgoing moves , not internal moves.
 So the stats will be representative of all companies global stats (all sales from all companies/turnover period of product).

   Implementing a full multicompany support will require additional support datastrutures.

   from a functional stand point, the global stats may be still usefull in some multicompany configurations, not all.

+* Another useful feature would be to trigger RFQ's automatically.
+Currently the users receive stats and can press a button to make a RFQ based on their decisions. we could make options to make an automatic RFQ when ultimate purchase gets up to X days from now.

 Bug Tracker
 ===========